- Prayer and Worship

 Tell others about your trip.
 Explain to them why you are making the trip to World Youth Day, and what your Catholic faith means to you.

 Too often, when the pilgrimage is over, people can close themselves off to those who didn’t experience the journey.
-Instead, consider sharing your joys and struggles with friends and family who aren’t going to Rio.
+Instead, consider sharing your joys and struggles with friends and family who aren’t going to Krakow.
 And upon coming home, make a concerted effort to share your experiences in a positive and inviting manner, without making others feel left out.

 By accepting this message, you will be leaving the website of the